 - There must be some action by the SAA to establish a firm commitment to award the funds to the selected nonprofit organization; - The action must be unconditional on the part of the SAA (i.e., no contingencies for availability of SAA funds); - There must be documentary evidence of the commitment of the award of funding to the selected nonprofit organization; and - The SAA must communicate the terms of the subaward to the selected nonprofit organization.

-If a nonprofit organization is selected for a FY 2016 NSGP award and elects to decline the award, the SAA must notify the Headquarters Program Analyst; the SAA may not re-obligate to another subrecipient.
+If a nonprofit organization is selected for a FY 2017 NSGP award and elects to decline the award, the SAA must notify their HQ Program Analyst.
+The SAA may not re-obligate to another subrecipient.